Bob Williams (chemist): Career and research

 Williams then spent another period back at Merton, having won a junior research fellowship, Then, “out of the blue, in 1954, Cyril Hinshelwood, then Oxford Professor of Chemistry, asked to see Bob.”
 He was told that three colleges—Christ Church, Pembroke and Wadham—needed a tutor in chemistry.
 “Each one will invite you to dine.
 Come back again in two weeks to give me your decision.”
 Williams joined Wadham College, Oxford in 1955 and remained there for the rest of his life.
 His doctoral students include Peter Day, Carole Perry and Michael Thor Pope.

 William's work in pure inorganic chemistry led to a two-volume textbook of inorganic chemistry, written with Courtenay Phillips, He became increasingly interested in enzyme catalysis, and in particular the role of metal ions, as for example the role of copper in proteins.
 He and Bert Vallee proposed of the concept of the entatic state whereby atoms and groups in enzyme active sites are maintained by binding to the apoenzyme in positions and states appropriate to catalyse reactions.

 In the first paper ever published in the Journal of Theoretical Biology Williams argued that spatial separation of the H^{+} and OH^{–} ions produced in the conversion of ATP to ADP would be necessary for the catalysis.
 In the same year Peter Mitchell proposed a similar idea in the form of the chemiosmotic hypothesis.
 In a special issue of the Journal of Theoretical Biology in celebration of 50 years of its existence Williams described the correspondence between Mitchell and himself.

 Williams contributed to understanding of the distribution of the chemical elements in living organisms and in collaborationwith João J. R. Fraústo da Silva he wrote three books in this area, as well as a book with Rosalind Rickaby on geological aspects of life.

 Williams retired in 1991 and devoted much of his retirement to the writing of the books mentioned.

 Awards and honours

 Williams was appointed Member of the Order of the British Empire (MBE) in the 2010 New Year Honours for services to the community in North Oxford.

-He was elected a Fellow of the Royal Society (FRS) in 1972 and was a Foreign Member of the Swedish, Portuguese, Czechoslovakian and Belgian science academies.
+He was elected a Fellow of the Royal Society (FRS) in 1972 and was a Foreign Member of the Swedish, Portuguese, Czechoslovak and Belgian science academies.
 He was a medallist of the Biochemical Society (twice), the Royal Society (twice), the Royal Society of Chemistry (three times), the Federation of European Biochemical Societies (twice) and the International Union of Biochemistry.
 He delivered the Bakerian Lecture in 1981 and won the Royal Medal in 1995.